Understanding the Importance of Metal Core PCBs

 Why are Metal Core PCBs So Widely Used?

 There are several advantages because of which metal core PCBs find their use in a vast variety of applications in various industries.
 What are these advantages?
 Read on to know:

-- Thermal Conductivity: Thermal conductivity refers to the ability of a material to conduct heat.
+Thermal conductivity refers to the ability of a material to conduct heat.
 FR4 and CEM3 materials have a very low inter-layer insulation.
 Thus, these materials are very bad at conducting heat.
 This can damage the components mounted on the PCBs made from these materials.
-Aluminum metal core PCBs, on the other hand, have a goodthermal conductivity and help protect components from getting damaged.
+Aluminum metal core PCBs, on the other hand, have a good thermal conductivity and help protect components from getting damaged.

-- Less Distortion: Good thermal conductivity and decent heat dissipation property of these PCBs make them less prone to distortion causing due to induced heat.
-This property of these PCBs make them suitable for high switching power applications.
+Good thermal conductivity and decent heat dissipation property of these PCBs make them less prone to distortion causing due to induced heat.
+This property of these PCBs makes them suitable for high switching power applications.